wix/wix-code-docs/guides/overview-errors.md

 | 504  | Gateway Timeout          | The API did not respond in a timely manner.
 Try again later. |

-## Handling JavaScript Errors
+## JavaScript Errors

 Your code might return errors native to JavaScript.
 [Learn more](https://www.w3schools.com/jsref/jsref_obj_error.asp) about handling these types of errors.

 ## Handling Corvid Server (API-specific) Errors

-In addition to standard errors available to all APIs, some APIs will issue their own errors.
+*Not sure what to call these.*

-See the return values for each API.
+In addition to standard HTTP errors common to all API functions, some APIs might issue additional errors.
+These errors are described in this  [Corvid Reference](https://www.wix.com/corvid/reference/api-overview) under each API function's return value.

 ![alt_text](../media/error-table.png)